MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v3-agent.md

 ## Upgrade to 3.x agent on unsupported operating systems

-If you're running your self-hosted agents on an operating system supported by the current version 2.x agent software built using [.NET Core 3.1](https://github.com/dotnet/core/blob/main/release-notes/3.1/3.1-supported-os.md) that isn't supported by .NET 6, you must update your machines to use a newer supported operating system [supported by .NET 6](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md).
+If you're running your self-hosted agents on an operating system that isn't supported by .NET 6, you must update your machines to use a newer supported operating system [supported by .NET 6](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md).

 The following list of operating systems are commonly used for self-hosted 2.x agents.
 These operating systems aren't supported by .NET 6 and can't be used to run the new .NET 6 based version 3.x agent.